 Large organisations rely on sizeable, productive workforces to function at a high level and deliver results for their clients.

 Consequently, labour costs represent a significant proportion of your outgoings.
-You need to be sure not only that you have sufficient human resources to maintain output, but that you're attracting and retaining the right talent by offering competitive pay.
+It would help if you were sure that you have sufficient human resources to maintain output and that you're attracting and retaining the right talent by offering competitive pay.

-Furthermore, there are many other financial factors to consider beyond obvious costs like recruiting and paying staff, such as the productivity losses that occur when vacancies go unfilled or you hire the wrong person for the job.
+Furthermore, there are many other financial factors beyond obvious costs like recruiting and paying staff, such as the productivity losses that occur when vacancies go unfilled, or you hire the wrong person for the job.

 avoiding bad hires

 A bad hire is a scenario that everyone wants to avoid.
-Recruiting someone who turns out to be the wrong fit for your organisation, or who simply isn't able to do the job to the required standard, is a waste of time, money and effort for all parties.
+Recruiting someone who turns out to be the wrong fit for your organisation or who isn't able to do the job to the required standard is a waste of time, money and effort for all parties.
 It can also be demotivating and damaging to morale.

 On a purely financial level, it has been reported that a bad hire can cost your business 30% of the employee's first-year earnings.

-One of the biggest benefits to be gained from working with an HR partner is significantly increasing your quality of hire.
-Dedicated HR services providers specialize in recruiting the right people for particular roles, by taking a rigorous and proven approach to candidate screening, analysis and reference checking.
+One of the most significant benefits of working with an HR partner is increasing your quality of hire.
+Dedicated HR services providers specialise in recruiting the right people for particular roles by taking a rigorous and proven approach to candidate screening, analysis and reference checking.

-This is an area where modern tools and technologies like Checkster can prove invaluable.
+This area is where modern tools and technologies like Checkster can prove invaluable.

 less advertising spend